 The most important criterium when researching a family tree is accuracy.
 For this reason, no person is included unless it can be shown through existing records that the correct individual has been identified.

 Copies of birth, marriage and death certificates are not normally obtained unless specifically requested, primarily to help keep the overall costs down as such documents must be paid for.
 Occasionally, a certificate may need to be ordered (to discover the names of parents on a marriage certificate, for example), but authorisation will always be obtained before incurring additional costs.

 The following are some of the record types that may be accessed during the research process:

 Censuses have been recorded in the UK since 1841.
 These records, up to and including the 1911 census (they are taken every 10 years) are available on line.
+The 1939 census of England and Wales is also now available on line.
 The first New Zealand census was taken in 1851 (Australia in 1911).
 However, these latter records were not retained and are not available to research.

 The following information was recorded in UK censuses from 1851 onwards:

 - Names of all persons present at each address;

 - Age, gender and marital status of each person;